 (ii) Insurance: You can either make a career with insurance companies or also have a career in the corporate sector, stock broking firms, finance companies, and shipping companies.
 The privatization of the insurance sector has led to an increase in the number of employment opportunities.

 (iii) Financial Planning: With more and more people becoming rich and going to the millionaire club, the demand of financial planners is increasing by the day.
 These financial planners assist people with disposable wealth to make advance provision for financial needs that may arise in future.
 Just like a family doctor takes care of the biological health of the family, a financial planner ensures good financial health for a sustained period of time in present and future.
 To become a financial planner one has to undergo the strict training of Chartered Financial Planner (CFP) course which is currently offered in India by Association of Financial Planners (AFP) in technical collaboration with the Financial Planning Association of Australia Ltd.

-Also Read this article to know more about Career in Finance Sector
+Also Read : 5 Ways to Jump Start Your Career in Finance

 To get a more clear understanding of a career in Finance Sector, you can watch the video below: